Follow along with the video below to see how to install our site as a web app on your home screen.

 If it's possible to distinguish between coastguard and other, then fighting the coastguard ship ought to be an act of minor piracy, whereas defending yourself against attack by an enemy warship on the high seas should be entirely legal.
 The only difference is that you earn a few points with Pirates, but if that starts leading you towards becoming a pirate then legal self-defence should not have this consequence.

-Alternatively, if you sink (or capture :shrug ) a coastguard ship of a nation you were FRIENDLY with, that nation turns hostile (of course).
+Alternatively, if you sink (or capture ) a coastguard ship of a nation you were FRIENDLY with, that nation turns hostile (of course).

 But the pirates don't care whether you sank or captured the ship.
 You just gain a few points with them either way.